leonvogt/failuregem/README.md

 FAILURE-GEM
 ============
-TODO: Update README with font-awesome-rails, devise, cancancan, rails_admin, devise_cas_authenticatable

 This is the Repository for the Failuregem.

-**Failuregem** aims to be a timesafer for railsapp.
+**Failuregem** aims to be a timesafer for railsapps.
 It includes couple of usefull Gems to start rightaway with Rails programming.
-**Failregem** Includes following GEMs:
+**Failuregem** Includes following GEMs:

 * Bootstrap
 * Jquery-rails
 * Simple-Form
 * Paperclip
+* Devise
+* Devise CAS
+* CanCanCan
+* Font-Awesome-Rails
+* RailsAdmin
 * Active_link_to

-INFO: This GEM use every App on [Failure.bl.ch](http://failure.bl.ch/) , if you programm a new Rails App for Failure please use this GEM.

 ## Installation